John Stuart Mill: Harm principle

 The belief that freedom of speech would advance society presupposed a society sufficiently culturally and institutionally advanced to be capable of progressive improvement.
 If any argument is really wrong or harmful, the public will judge it as wrong or harmful, and then those arguments cannot be sustained and will be excluded.
-Mill argued that even any arguments which are used in justifying murder or rebellion against the government shouldn't be politically suppressed or socially persecuted.
+Mill argued that even any arguments which are used in justifying murder or rebellion against the government should not be politically suppressed or socially persecuted.
 According to him, if rebellion is really necessary, people should rebel; if murder is truly proper, it should be allowed.
 However, the way to express those arguments should be a public speech or writing, not in a way that causes actual harm to others.
-Such is the harm principle: "That the only purpose for which power can be rightfully exercised over any member of a civilised community, against his will, is to prevent harm to others."
+Such is the harm principle: "That the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others."

 At the beginning of the 20th century, Associate justice Oliver Wendell Holmes Jr. made the standard of "clear and present danger" based on Mill's idea.
 In the majority opinion, Holmes writes: